Water softeners remove the calcium and magnesium buildup in your water with basic chemistry and some occasional maintenance

 On occasion, you may need to call a water softener specialist to take a look if:

-you notice the signs of hard water on your skin, clothing, dishes, or appliances.
+There are signs of hard water on your skin, clothing, dishes, or appliances.

-your hot water heater and appliances are not running as efficiently.
+Your hot water heater and appliances are not running as efficiently.

-you've noticed buildup forming again on your faucets or showerhead.
+You've discovered buildup forming again on your faucets or showerhead.

 For a set-it-and-forget-it maintenance method, many experts encourage scheduling regular check-ins with your water softener pro.
 Companies may offer bi-monthly or quarterly visits for a flat rate each year to make sure everything is working well.

-Water softeners can prolong the life of your appliances and even improve overall performance.
-Your skin and hair may feel a bit softer, sheets much cozier to the touch, and water a bit warmer.
+Your skin and hair may feel a bit softer, your sheets much cozier to the touch, and your water a bit warmer.
 The investment and basic upkeep are all it takes to keep your water running as smoothly as possible.